Analysis | It is time once again to explain what the filibuster is and isn’t

 The Constitution doesn’t say anything about a filibuster or about “cloture,” the legislative tool used to end the sort of speechifying that Stewart made famous.
 It was a tradition that the chamber would allow for unlimited debate — meaning that clever senators could delay votes indefinitely by appealing to that concept.

 About 100 years ago, senators wised up.
 It established a rule not ending the practice entirely but, instead, establishing the cloture process for ending debate.
-At first, a two-thirds majority was needed to end debate.
+At first, a two-thirds majority of those present and voting was needed to end debate.
 In 1975, that was reduced to three-fifths, which, with the current composition of the Senate, means that 60 votes are needed.

 How it has been used